 - $22 per vehicle per year for local residents.

 Do you need a 4WD to visit Karijini?

 When I was at Karijini, I saw 5 European tourists crammed into a bunky Kia with rear suspension sitting on the bump stops from piling more gear than you could fit into my Land Cruiser in the rear.
 Whilst I am not saying this is a very good idea, there are plenty of 2WD vehicles that visit Karijini.

 Karijini Visitors Centre

-If you are visiting Karijini, make sure you take the time to stop at the Visitors center.
+If you are visiting Karijini, make sure you take the time to stop at the Visitors centre.
 It has all of the information that you need to safely explore the area, and have a great time whilst doing it.
 It also sells memorabilia, cold drinks and ice creams!

 Being so remote, the options for accommodation at Karijini are limited.
 You do have the option of coming into the national park on a day trip, but to fully enjoy the national park I’d suggest staying there.
 In terms of accommodation, you can either camp, or stay at the Eco Villa Resort.